JuliaRoadmap/DoctreePages.jl/docs/en/usage.md

 # Usage
+!!! note
+	English documentation may be slower or more lack-in-detail than Chinese documentation, translation prs welcome.

 ## Sample
 The setting configuration in this repo is a good example, you can implement yours according to the format.